MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 > Use of this command requires the RSAT-AD-PowerShell feature.

 > [!TIP]
-> In addition to the Windows PowerShell command above, information about the locally logged on user and group membership can be found using: `WHOAMI /ALL`.
-This doesn't require the use of additional features.
+> Information about the locally logged on user and group membership can be found using: `whoami.exe /all`.

 #### [:::image type="icon" source="images/cmd.svg"::: **Command Prompt**](#tab/cmd)